Constraints on long-lived di-baryons and di-baryonic dark matter: Isgur-Karl model of g

 In addition to the wavefunction overlap, an additional factor may suppress $\gt$, namely the tunneling of the 6-quark configuration between $BB$ and $S$.
 Overall, $\gt$ is given by

 The tunneling action $\mathcal{S}$ can be estimated as follows~\cite{fwx20}.
 The characteristic momentum $p_q$ of each constituent quark varies from the QCD scale, $\sim$100 MeV, to the constituent quark mass scale ($\gtrsim$ 340 MeV); the timescale $\Delta t$ for the transition is roughly the typical hadronic length-scale ($\order{1}$ fm) divided by the speed of light.
 Summing the action $\mathcal{S}\approx p_q \Delta t$ over six quarks gives $e^{-\mathcal{S}}=10^{-4}\dash 0.05$.
-The upper (lower) gray band in figure~\ref{fig:exclusion} shows the range of $\gt$, corresponding to $r_c=0.4$ fm and $b=0.45$ ($b=0$), with the width of the band set by the range of estimated tunneling suppression factor $e^{-\mathcal{S}}=10^{-4}\dash 0.05$.
+The gray band in figure~\ref{fig:exclusion} shows the range of $\gt$, corresponding to $r_c=0.4$ fm and $b=0.45$, with the width of the band set by the range of estimated tunneling suppression factor $e^{-\mathcal{S}}=10^{-4}\dash 0.05$.
+Changing $b$ to a smaller value would decrease $r_S$ and further suppress $\gt$.
+For a conservative choice, we take $b=0.45$ and only show $\gt$ with $b=0.45$ in figure~\ref{fig:exclusion}.

 We stress that a more detailed estimate of the tunneling suppression of $\gt$ is warranted.
 For example, if the $S$ is made of three scalar di-quarks $S = \epsilon_{\alpha\beta\gamma} (ud)^\alpha(us)^\beta(ds)^\gamma$~\cite{Strumia18,Buccella}, the transition $S\to BB$ must unbind at least two of the three di-quarks to rearrange the system into two color-singlet baryons.
 This would imply a more highly suppressed tunneling action if the di-quark binding is as strong as some estimates indicate~\cite{Strumia18,Buccella}.